KWellesly/ML4Anime/index.md

  ***EXAMPLE 1: From a single anime***
  ['Attack on Titan']

+ We first chose a single anime to test our KNN model with.
+This represents an input set with fully minimized variability.
+Recommendations are as follows:

 |               | Cosine Unaltered                                                                                                                                                           | Cosine Normalized                                                                                                                                                                 | Euclidean Unaltered                                                                                                                                                                    |                                                                                    Euclidean Normalized                                                                                   |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|